ZacBlanco/zacblanco.github.io/_posts/2015-03-18-hosting-with-github-pages.md

 ---
 layout: post
 title: Hosting your Jekyll site with GitHub Pages
-permalink: "blog/jekyll/hosting-with-github-pages"
+permalink: /blog/jekyll/hosting-with-github-pages/
-tags: [jekyll, site, poole, web, hosting]
+keywords: jekyll, site, poole, web, hosting
+description: How to host your own public site using Jekyll and GitHub Pages
 ---

 As a continuation to the series of the last few posts I will be explaining how to host your jekyll site for **free** using [GitHub](https://github.com).
 GitHub provides completely free website hosting using your own GitHub account.
 For more information I suggest reading up on [GitHub Pages](https://pages.github.com/).